-Written Report: These are the guidelines used for reviewers of AASA (American Association of School Administrators) book reviews (#1 - 6, supplemented with a note) and #7 - 9 for this course.

-1. AASA's purpose is to give readers guidance in spending their money and committing their time.
+Written Report: Your review should follow the guidelines used for reviewers of AASA (American Association of School Administrators) book reviews.
+AASA's purpose is to give readers guidance in spending their money and committing their time.
 AASA provides the book reviews as a consumer service.

-{Please note: In addition to thinking about your book in this way, your purpose is also to glean key learnings you can share with the members of this class.
+- 1. In addition to thinking about your book as a AASA review way, your purpose is also to glean key learnings you can share with the members of this class.
 What is in your book that could be helpful to administrators as they deal with various issues?
-That is, could they benefit by reading this book and for what purpose.}

-- 2. Reviews should be written clearly (i.e., without jargon), concisely and cogently.
+That is, could they benefit by reading this book and for what purpose.} - 2.
+Reviews should be written clearly (i.e., without jargon), concisely and cogently.
 Provide a critique of the book's merits, but please do not offer a chapter-by-chapter rundown of contents.
 If the book would or would not be particularly helpful in the hands of a superintendent, central office or site administrator, say so.
 And please do not use this hackneyed phrase: This book is a must-read. - 3.
 Limit your review to no more than 2 pages double-spaced (that's 6-8 paragraphs).
 Use 12-point font. - 4.
 Type your byline at the top of the review and identify your position. - 5.
-Within the first or second paragraph, state the book's title and mention the author's name and his or her position, if you know it. - 6.
+Within the first paragraph, state the book's title and mention the author's name and his or her position, if you know it. - 6.
 Devote the last paragraph (in parentheses) to ordering information.
 List, in this order, the following: title, author, publisher, publisher's address, year of publication, number of pages (and indicate "with index" if relevant), and the cost of the book in hardcover and/or soft cover, if the latter information is available to you. - 7.
-Bring copies (3-hole punched) for each class member and 2 copies for the professor.
-Be sure to include a copy in your portfolio. - 8.
-The deadline for your review is the date of your oral presentation in class; you will sign up in class for this report. - 9.
-Use the page of book reviews from AASA's The School Administrator for reference.
+Bring copies of your review (3-hole punched) for each class member and 1 copies for the professor.
+Be sure to include a copy in your portfolio.

+8. The deadline for your review is the date of your oral presentation in class; you will sign up in class for this report.

+Note: Use the page of book reviews from AASA's The School Administrator for reference.